Ear Infections, Fluid and Hearing Loss

 What can be done about recurrent ear infections?

 Ear infections are usually treated with antibiotics.
 In many cases, the "milder" antibiotics (such as amoxicillin) no longer work when the bacteria become resistant to them, and "more powerful" antibiotics must be used.
 This is a bit of an oversimplification, as antibiotics aren't really graded by strength, but by the types of bacteria that they can treat.
 Although a variety of allergies can contribute to swelling in the lining of the nose and in the drainage pathway of the ear (the Eustachian tube), allergies alone have not been shown to be a major cause of ear infections or ear fluid.
+Therefore, allergy medications are not typically used to treat recurrent ear infections.

-For children who have more than 5 or 6 ear infections in a year, many ENT doctors recommend placement of ear tubes (see below) to reduce the need for antibiotics, and prevent the temporary hearing loss and ear pain that goes along with infections.
+For children who have more than 5 or 6 ear infections in a year, many ENT doctors recommend placement of ear tubes (see below) to reduce the need for antibiotics, and to prevent the temporary hearing loss and ear pain that goes along with infections.

 What can be done about fluid in the ear without infection?